Forthcoming Decisions

 25/08/2022 - Local Community Fund (LCF) Performance Report April 2022-June 2022

-of the Local Community Fund (LCF) grant programme and interlinked
+Community Fund (LCF) grant programme and interlinked council-funded

 Decision Maker: Grants Determination (Cabinet) Sub-Committee